greenhas/spg_website/content/Communities/2022-10-11-Wild-story,.md

 ---
 date: 2022-10-11T18:13:14-04:00
-title: "🔗linkblog: my thoughts on 'Watch the Disturbing Kanye Interview Clips That Tucker Carlson Didn’t Put on Air'"
+title: "🔗 linkblog: my thoughts on 'Watch the Disturbing Kanye Interview Clips That Tucker Carlson Didn’t Put on Air'"
 tags: ["link","Communities","Tucker Carlson","Fox News","Ye"]
 ---
 Wild story, and heck of a scoop.
 Says far more about Tucker Carlson than about Ye.